-Steveston Walking Tour is a 3.6 mile out and back trail located near Richmond, BC and is good for all skill levels.
+Steveston Walking Tour is a 3.6 mile out and back trail located near Richmond, British Columbia, Canada and is good for all skill levels.
 The trail is primarily used for hiking and walking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash